 VALERIE TRAPP

-Valerie Trapp is a multidisciplinary writer and performer.
+Valerie Trapp is a writer and performer.
 She has been acting, dancing, and singing since childhood.
-She’s studied acting at the Barrow Group and improv at the Brooklyn Comedy Collective.
+In New York, she’s studied acting at the Barrow Group and improv at the Brooklyn Comedy Collective.
 Previously, she studied classical ballet for 12 years at the Orlando Ballet School, and danced salsa with Los Salseros de Stanford.
 She has appeared in numerous musicals, plays, and short films, including performing a monologue at Lincoln Center.

 Born to a Dominican mom and a German dad, she was raised between Santo Domingo, Dominican Republic and Orlando, Florida.
 She graduated from Stanford University in 2023 with a B.A. in English and minors in International Relations and Human Rights.
 She is fluent in Spanish, German, English, and French, and now lives in New York City.